Stoupy51/StewBeet/README.md

 ## 📦 How to use
-In order to use the library, you need to have [Python 3.10](https://www.python.org/downloads/) or higher installed on your computer.<br>
+In order to use the library, you need to have at least [Python 3.10](https://www.python.org/downloads/) or higher installed on your computer.<br>
 Then, you can clone this repository and start configuring the `config.py` script.<br>
 Every configuration is explained in the file.<br>
 Once you have configured the script, you can run the `build.py` script.<br>